There are strict requirements that need to be met by those involved with the transport of animals as part of a business

 TRANSPORTER AUTHORISATIONS

-Anyone transporting animals on journeys of more than 65 km as part of an economic activity must hold a valid transporter authorisation to do so.
+Anyone transporting animals on journeys of more than 65 km as part of an economic activity must hold a valid transporter authorisation to do so (journeys of 65 km or less are exempt).

 There are two types of authorisation:

-Transporters must carry their authorisation certificate, or a copy of it, whenever transporting animals.
-Animal health and welfare inspectors or trading standards officers may ask to see authorisations.
+Transporters must carry their transporter authorisation, or a copy of it, whenever transporting animals.
+Animal Health and Welfare inspectors or Trading Standards officers may ask to see authorisations.

-Authorisation certificates will be issued in GB by the Animal and Plant Health Agency (APHA) and more information on welfare during transportation is available on the GOV.UK website.
+Authorisation certificates will be issued in GB by the Animal and Plant Health Agency (APHA).

 The authorisation will last for five years unless revoked or suspended.
-It may have conditions imposed upon it at any time within this period if there are infringements of any requirement of Regulation (EC) No 1/2005 on the protection of animals during transport and related operations or the Welfare of Animals (Transport) (England) Order 2006.
+It may have conditions imposed upon it at any time within this period if there are infringements of any requirement of assimilated Regulation (EC) No 1/2005 on the protection of animals during transport and related operations or the Welfare of Animals (Transport) (England) Order 2006.
+Transporters need to re-apply every five years as there are no automatic renewals.

 Anyone requiring an authorisation will need to submit an application.
 Anyone completing the application form should read the notes on the form, which explains what information is required in each section.